desiderr/mmp_toolbox/Getting_Started/README.md

 ### Getting the binary OOI data
 - [wget.exe, version 1.19.2, 32-bit:]( http://wget.addictivecode.org/FrequentlyAskedQuestions.html#download) or equivalent for use in Windows 10.
 Note that this wget version for Windows seems to be the most recent that successfully downloads all the raw profiler data without skipping files when used to request data from the [OOI Raw Data Archive]( https://oceanobservatories.org/data/raw-data-archive).
 This version can be downloaded as the binary wget.exe courtesy of Jernej Simončič and renamed to wget_1_19_2_32bit.exe to differentiate it from other versions.

-### Converting the binary OOI data into text for import into the radMMPP toolbox
+### Converting the binary OOI data into text for import into the mmp_toolbox
 - [McLane Unpacker ver 3.10-3.12](https://mclanelabs.com/profile-unpacker).
 The binary 'C\*.DAT' (CTD), 'E\*.DAT' (engineering plus auxiliary sensors), and 'A\*.DAT' (currentmeter) data files downloaded in the wget call must be unpacked into text files for import into mmp_toolbox.
 Later Unpacker versions use a different output format when converting coastal 'A' files to text which are incompatible with the toolbox.

 ### Processing the OOI data